Coordinated Per-Antenna Power Minimization for Multicell Massive MIMO Systems with Low-Resolution Data Converters: Simulation Results

 As a special case, we simulate over the narrowband channel, i.e.\ $K=1$, as stated in Remark~\ref{rm:narrow}.
 We assume that the small scale fading of each channel fading coefficient also follows Rayleigh fading with zero mean and unit variance.
 For the large scale fading, we adopt the log-distance pathloss model in \cite{erceg1999empirically}.
 The distance between adjacent BSs is $2 \, \rm km$.
 The minimum distance between BS and user is $100 \, \rm m$.
 We consider a $2.4 \, \rm GHz$ carrier frequency with $10 \, \rm MHz$ bandwidth and use the same large scale fading model as the one used in Section~\ref{subsec:sim_wideband}

-Fig.~\ref{fig:power} illustrates the maximum transmit antenna power across all $N_c N_b$ transmit antennas.
-We consider$N_b=32$ BS antennas, $N_c = 4$ cells, $N_u=2$ users per cell, and $b\in\{2,3,\infty\}$ bits.
-The benefit of the proposed Q-CoMP-PA method identified in the wideband simulation can also be confirmed in the narrowband simulation.
-By properly incorporating the quantization noise and inter-cell interference in designing $\bw_{i,u}$, the proposed Q-CoMP-PA method can achieve the $3 \ \rm dB$ reduction over the Q-CoMP in the peak transmit power without experiencing undesirable divergence at the simulated target SQINR values.
+Fig.~\ref{fig:narrowband}(a) illustrates the maximum transmit antenna power across $N_c N_b$ transmit antennas.
+We consider $N_b=32$, $N_c = 4$, $N_u=2$, and $b\in\{2,3,\infty\}$ bits.
+The benefit of the proposed Q-CoMP-PA method identified in the wideband simulation can also be confirmed in the narrowband case.
+By properly incorporating the quantization noise and inter-cell interference in designing $\bw_{i,u}$, the proposed Q-CoMP-PA method can achieve the $3 \ \rm dB$ reduction over Q-CoMP in peak transmit power without experiencing undesirable divergence at the simulated target SQINR values.

-Fig.~\ref{fig:cdf_nb} shows the CDF of the transmit power of all antennas.
-We use $N_b=32$ BS antennas, $N_c = 5$ cells, $N_u=2$ users per cell, and $b=3$ quantization bits.
-When comparing the CDF of the two methods, Q-CoMP-PA achieves more than $3 \ \rm dB$ reduction in the maximum transmit antenna power and operates with a much narrower operating range than Q-CoMP.
-This result validates that our proposed algorithm also outperforms Q-CoMP in minimizing the transmit antenna power under the quality-of-service constraints for the narrowband communication system.
+Fig.~\ref{fig:narrowband}(b) shows the CDF of the transmit power of all antennas.
+We use $N_b=32$, $N_c = 5$, $N_u=2$, and $b=3$.
+Q-CoMP-PA achieves more than $3 \ \rm dB$ reduction in the maximum transmit antenna power and operates with a much narrower dynamic range than Q-CoMP.
+This result validates that the proposed algorithm also outperforms Q-CoMP in minimizing the transmit antenna power under the quality-of-service constraints for the narrowband communication system.